 Genesis 11:4-8a (WEB).

-In building the Tower of Babel, the men of Babel were motivated by a false doctrine which is prevalent today: namely, that by acting collectively we can supplant God.
+In building the Tower of Babel, the people of the place called Babylon were motivated by a false doctrine which is prevalent today: namely, that by acting collectively we can supplant God.
 This is the ancient origin of the modern notion that human collective bodies are more important than their individual members.
 Thus, it has generally been thought since the time of Babel that an individual's nation, his or her king as representative of the nation, and his or her racial, religious or ethnic group are more important than the individual.
 Therefore, the individual must be sacrificed to serve the self-defined interests of these groups, if need be.
 In more recent times, more formally organized corporate bodies such as local and denominational church organizations, constitutional governments and business corporations have also been added to this list of collective entities for which individuals must always be sacrificed.

 How did this doctrine arise?
 As shown in the scriptures quoted above, the original sin of Lucifer, spiritual prince of Tyre, was to believe he could ascend above God.
 When he failed to achieve this in his own power, he sought, through deception, the aid of Adam.
 Where Lucifer was only an angel, Adam (male and female) had been created in the image of God.
 Genesis 1:26-27.
 Lucifer therefore deceived the woman into believing that, by eating the forbidden fruit, she could become like God without Him -- that is, that she could do exactly the same thing the devil had tried and failed to do.
 But after Adam and Eve had eaten the fruit, they learned immediately that they had failed to supplant God.
 Instead of discovering Godlike power, they discovered only that they were naked before Him.